SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 #### Subscribe to _dropoff_ events

 As of the writing of this codelab, dynamic topics are not yet supported by the Event Portal or the AsyncAPI Code Generator template.
-Because our Taxis are publishing their _RideUpdate_ events to a dynamic topic structure of `taxinyc/ops/ride/updated/v1/${ride_status}/${driver_id}/${passenger_id}/${current_latitude}/${current_longitude}` we need to update the `application.yml` file to subscribe to only `dropoff` events.
+Because our Taxis are publishing their _RideUpdate_ events to a dynamic topic structure of `taxinyc/ops/ride/updated/v1/{ride_status}/{driver_id}/{passenger_id}/{current_latitude}/{current_longitude}` we need to update the `application.yml` file to subscribe to only `dropoff` events.
 To do this change the `queueAdditionalSubscriptions` parameter value to `taxinyc/ops/ride/updated/v1/dropoff/>`

 Positive
 : Note that the `>` symbol, when placed by itself as the last level in a topic, is a multi-level wildcard in Solace which subscribes to all events published to topics that begin with the same prefix.
 Example: `animals/domestic/>` matches `animals/domestic/cats` and `animals/domestic/dogs`.
 [More wildcard info, including a single level wildcard, can be found in docs](https://docs.solace.com/PubSub-Basics/Wildcard-Charaters-Topic-Subs.htm)

 #### Publish to a personalized topic for uniqueness

 Because there are potentially multiple people using a shared broker participating in this codelab at the same time we need to make sure we publish to a unique topic.
-Change your `spring.cloud.stream.bindings.processPayment-out-0.destination` to be `test/taxinyc/<YOUR_UNIQUE_NAME>/backoffice/payment/charged/v1/accepted`. **Be sure to replace <YOUR_UNIQUE_NAME> with your name or some unique field; and remember it for later!**
+Change your `spring.cloud.stream.bindings.processPayment-out-0.destination` to be `test/taxinyc/YOUR_UNIQUE_NAME/backoffice/payment/charged/v1/accepted`.

+**Be sure to replace YOUR_UNIQUE_NAME with your name or some unique field; and remember it for later!**

 ✅ After updating the `spring.cloud.stream` portion of your _application.yml_ file should look something like this: